What Alice Forgot is a contemporary fiction novel by Liane Moriaty.

 Alice doesn’t remember her children or any of their routines.
-She prepares supper, puts out a bottle of wine to breathe, and waits for them to arrive from Nick’s.
+She prepares supper, puts a bottle of wine out to breathe, and waits for them to arrive from Nick’s.
 Everyone notices that she’s different, more relaxed, and that she does not have her memory.
-She starts her seduction of Nick from that night.
+She starts her seduction of Nick that night.

-Alice enjoys discovering her children but it’s also exhausting.
+Alice enjoys discovering her children, but it’s also exhausting.
 The Alice from 2008 has become sleek and busy.
 She’s active at her children’s school and manages a spreadsheet of schedules for her family.
 She gradually finds herself being pulled back into old (new) routines.
 Although she’s working on reconciling with Nick, she doesn’t tell Dominique this.

-A few days later, Alice attends the mega lemon meringue pie event.
-It was apparently her idea to plan this event to get into the Guiness book of world records.
+A few days later, Alice attends a mega lemon meringue pie event.
+It was apparently her idea to plan this event to get into the Guinness book of world records.
 She gets one of the other moms to MC the event.
 Near the end of it, she is overwhelmed as her memories return in a rush.
 She comes out of the experience with Nick and Dominique standing over her.
 They know that 2008 Alice is back by the way she looks at each of them.

 The New Alice

-After Elisabeth finds out that the IVF was successful and she is pregnant, she is terrified.
+Once Elisabeth finds out that the IVF was successful and she is pregnant, she is terrified.
 For days, she sits in her bedroom with the television on, and Ben cannot reach her.
 She’s caught in that space between hope and worry.
-It isn’t until Alice comes over and sits with her, and they talk through some of her concerns, with Alice offering to take on some of the burden of the worry, that she is able to return to her life.
+It isn’t until Alice comes over and sits with her, and they talk through some of her concerns, with Alice offering to take on some of the burdens of the worry, that she is able to return to her life.

 How The Story Ends

-In the ending of What Alice Forgot, Nick and Elisabeth are happy together.
-It’s a few years (maybe 10) later, with Madison (who’s in university), and the other children bringing Alice breakfast in bed for Mother’s Day.
+At the end of What Alice Forgot, Nick and Elisabeth are happy together.
+It’s a few years (maybe 10) later.
+Madison (who’s in university), and the other children, bring Alice breakfast in bed for Mother’s Day.
 Whereas Nick used to bring 1998 Alice tea in bed, her preference has changed to coffee.